East of Scotland Football League: Eastern League, 1921-22

-21st Century
+21st century

 The EoSFL was traditionally one of Scotland's three "senior" non-leagues which sat outside the Scottish Football League (SFL), the other two being the Highland Football League and the South of Scotland Football League (SoSFL).
 It was generally viewed as being weaker than the Highland League (with fewer of their club sides defeating SFL sides in the Scottish Cup competition as opposed to the HFL), but was still regarded as being stronger than the South of Scotland League.

 Some SoSFL clubs opted to join the EoSFL, including Annan Athletic before they were elected to the SFL in 2008.
 Dalbeattie Star and Threave Rovers also joined however both subsequently left to rejoin the SoSFL and then later the Lowland League.

-A number of the sides in the EoSFL have applied to join the SFL in the past, with Annan Athletic applying in (2000, successfully in 2008), Edinburgh City (2002, 2008), Gala Fairydean (1994, 2000, 2002), Preston Athletic (2000, 2002, 2008) and The Spartans (2008).
+A number of the sides in the EoSFL applied to join the SFL in the past when vacancies arose.
+Annan Athletic were successful in 2008 (after a previous application in 2000), while Edinburgh City (2002, 2008), Gala Fairydean (1994, 2000, 2002), Preston Athletic (2000, 2002, 2008), and The Spartans (2008) were unsuccessful.

 In 2004, Threave Rovers pulled out of the league to concentrate their efforts on the South of Scotland Football League.
 This left the league with an uneven number of clubs, and they were expected to fill the vacancy in the summer of 2005, with Gala Rovers widely touted as likely candidates.
 However, this did not happen.
-The only change that happened at that year's AGM of the league, was that Tollcross United announced that they would be competing as Tynecastle from the 2005-06 season.
+The only change that happened at that year's AGM of the league, was that Tollcross United announced that they would be competing as Tynecastle from the 2005–06 season.

 In 2006, Peebles Rovers merged with several local amateur sides to become Peebles, who took Rovers' place in the league.
 At the 2007 AGM, agreement was reached to admit the reserve side of Berwick Rangers as the twelfth member of the First Division.
 They also entered the League Cup, but no other cups during the 2007–08 season.
 However, the reserves lasted only one season following Berwick Rangers' relegation to the fourth tier of Scottish football.
 They were replaced by Stirling University, but returned for the 2010–11 season.

 Gretna 2008 entered the league in 2008, formed in the wake of the financial disaster that befell Gretna's former club, Gretna F.C.
 They initially had to play home matches in the nearby town of Annan, the club that took their place in the SFL.

-The admission of Duns prior to the 2011–12 season, and then Burntisland Shipyard in 2012–13 brought the number of sides in the EoSFL to 26, the highest it had ever been at that point.
+The admission of Duns prior to the 2011–12 season, and then Burntisland Shipyard in 2012–13 brought the number of sides in the EoSFL to 26, the highest it had ever been up to that point.